nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 </box>

 Step 5.
 The user then decides to execute the command `list`.
-Commands that do not modify the student directory, such as `list`, have their `Command#shouldCommitModel` method returning false, so `LogicManager` will not call `Model#commitStudentDirectory()`.
+Commands that do not modify the student directory, such as `list`, will not call `Model#commitStudentDirectory()`.
 Thus, the `studentDirectoryStateList` remains unchanged.

 <puml src="diagrams/UndoRedoState4.puml" alt="UndoRedoState4" />

 Step 6.
-The user executes `clear`, which causes `LogicManager` to call `Model#commitStudentDirectory()`.
+The user executes `clear`, which calls `Model#commitStudentDirectory()`.
 Since the `currentStatePointer` is not pointing at the end of the `studentDirectoryStateList`, all student directory states after the `currentStatePointer` will be purged.
 Reason: It no longer makes sense to redo the `add n/David …​` command.
 This is the behavior that most modern desktop applications follow.

 <puml src="diagrams/UndoRedoState5.puml" alt="UndoRedoState5" />